diegopedrazas96/mean-full-stack/commit.md

-fix auth pages background on 9/26/2017
+Change router behavior on 10/6/2017